 In August of 2012 he moved to Arizona to pursue his MFA in the Interdisciplinary Digital Media and Performance program at Arizona State University.
 Focused on the intersection of digital media and live performance, his artistic practice and research have often explored the complexities of media interactivity in the context of performance.

 During his time at ASU he collaborated on the design and implementation of the media in The arsRobotica Project, Orange Theatre Company Spring Mixer, The Veteran’s Project, romeoandjulietVOID, Terra Tractus The Earth Moves, Mantarraya, Wonderdome, Before you Ruin It, Asylum, The Fall of the House of Usher, Concrete Matters, Soot and Spit, Theatre of Science Presents: Neuro, X-Act, Half-way House, Sparrow Song, and Bocon.

-His work continues to explore the intersection of digital media and live performance, on scales both massive and intimate.
+His personal work continues to explore the intersection of digital media, live performance, and interactive insatllations on scales both massive and intimate.